Do you have different layouts, placement of text, color, or maybe greater workflows, designs, etc. you want to compare, but do not know how?

 More than two variables (multivariate test): If you have more than two variables you should use an ANOVA.
 Here we get the value F and we identify the probability (p) that the F-value was found by chance for that particular set of data if there was no effect or difference.
 You can find different tools on the Internet and Excel can also be used to calculate both the F– and the p-value.

 The smaller the p probability is, the more significant our result becomes and the more confident we are that our independent variable really did cause the difference.
-The p-value will be smaller as the difference between the means is greater, as the variability between our observations within a condition (standard deviation) is less, and as the sample size of the experiment increases (more participants or more measurements per participant).
+The p-value will be smaller as the difference between the means is greater, as the variability between our observations within a condition (standard deviation) is less, and as the experiment’s sample size increases (more participants or more measurements per participant).
 A greater sample size gives our experiment greater statistical power to find significant differences.

 Within your organization, you need to decide when the p-value is significant.
 Often we operate with a p-value that has to be less than 0.05 to be significant.
 Then, if the p-value is less than 0.05 we conclude that the results are not due to change, but an effect of the independent variable.